w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 The draft sitemap at the time had three levels of items, and this formed the basis of the [first version](https://w3c-dev.studio24.dev/navigation-v1/index.html) of the navigation.

-The designs for smaller (read 'mobile and tablet') screens showed an off-canvas navigation with a button to toggle the display of the parent items.
+The designs for small (read 'mobile and tablet') screens showed an off-canvas navigation with a button to toggle the display of the parent items.
 Further toggles were available to provide access to child and grandchild items.
-On larger (read 'desktop') screens, the designs showed the parent items in a single horizontal line and the initial toggle button hidden.
+On large (read 'desktop') screens, the designs showed the parent items in a single horizontal line and the initial toggle button hidden.
 The parent items acted as toggles for a single dropdown containing a link to the parent item plus a mixture of child and grandchild items, arranged in three columns.

 A hamburger icon was used for the initial state of the off-canvas navigation toggle button.
-As there is still some discussion around the affordance of the hamburger icon, a text label was included for clarity.
+As there is still some discussion around [the affordance of the hamburger icon](https://www.bbc.co.uk/news/magazine-31602745), a text label was included for clarity.

 ### Markup decisions